Mississippi Bankruptcy Exemptions: What You Get to Keep

 How to claim and protect your exemptions

-- List them on Schedule C. When you file, your bankruptcy paperwork includes a schedule where you identify each asset and the exemption statute you are using.
+List them on Schedule C. Your bankruptcy paperwork includes a schedule where you identify each asset and the exemption statute you are using.
 An asset you forget to claim can be lost.

 Where to verify Mississippi's rules

-Exemption amounts and the surrounding rules can be amended by the Legislature, and the federal homestead cap adjusts every three years, so verify current figures before you rely on them.
-The primary source is the Mississippi Code itself — Title 85, Chapter 3 — available through the Mississippi Legislature's website.
-For consumer-protection questions, debt-collection abuse, and complaints about creditors or collectors, contact the Consumer Protection Division of the Office of the Mississippi Attorney General.
-The federal Fair Debt Collection Practices Act (FDCPA) and Fair Credit Reporting Act (FCRA) also protect Mississippi consumers and are enforced by the federal Consumer Financial Protection Bureau and the Federal Trade Commission.
-For bankruptcy-specific procedure, the U.S. Bankruptcy Court for the Northern and Southern Districts of Mississippi publishes local rules and self-help resources.
+Exemption amounts can be amended by the Legislature and the federal homestead cap adjusts every three years, so check current figures before you rely on them.
+The Mississippi Legislature publishes the full text of these statutes for free: § 85-3-1 (personal property, the mobile-home exemption, the § 85-3-1(h) wildcard, retirement, tax refunds), § 85-3-21 (homestead), and § 85-3-4 (wages and garnishment, brought forward by the Legislature in 2024).
+The U.S. Bankruptcy Courts for the Northern and Southern Districts of Mississippi publish their local rules, self-help resources, and the opinions cited above.
+For debt-collection abuse and complaints about creditors or collectors, contact the Consumer Protection Division of the Office of the Mississippi Attorney General.
+The federal Fair Debt Collection Practices Act and Fair Credit Reporting Act also protect Mississippi consumers and are enforced by the Consumer Financial Protection Bureau and the Federal Trade Commission.

 Official Mississippi Sources